SwissMisra/SB_Guided_Capstone/README.md

 # Guided Capstone Project for Springboard Data Science Bootcamp
-This is my first guided capstone project in the
+This is my first guided capstone project in the Springboard Data Science Career Track bootcamp.